satemochi/saaaaah/geometric_misc/ipe_logo_workshop/readme.md

 [OpenGL](https://ja.wikipedia.org/wiki/OpenGL) and
 [GLFW](https://en.wikipedia.org/wiki/GLFW).
-Indeed, to extract polygons (Voronoi cells) for each input point, we wrote many cones into the (OpenGL) color buffer, then computed (8-neighbor)
+Indeed, to extract polygons (Voronoi cells) for each input point, we drew many cones into the (OpenGL) color buffer, then computed (8-neighbor)
 [boundary tracing](https://en.wikipedia.org/wiki/Boundary_tracing)
 on the image.